mateuszwlosek/kafka-example/README.md

 ### How to generate certificates
 1. Download [script](https://github.com/confluentinc/confluent-platform-security-tools/blob/master/kafka-generate-ssl.sh).
 2. Run it and type `kafka` in those fields: `Common Name`, ` first and last name`.
-Also use the same password every time when asked.
+Also, use the same password every time when asked.
-3. Replace geneerated `kafka.keystore` and `kafka.trustore` with the old ones in `certificates`.
+3. Replace generated `kafka.keystore` and `kafka.trustore` with the old ones in `certificates`.
 4. Change password in `certificates/trustore_creds`, `certificates/keystore_creds`, `certificates/sslkey_creds`